kabero/galaxy-theme/README.md

-Hi, there✋
+Hi, there✋<br>
-Galaxy-theme is a dark color theme with no waste and high readability
+Galaxy-theme is a dark color theme with no waste and high readability.

-## Support
+## Supported languages
 - C/C++
 - Python
 - Rust
+- Dart

-*Hope you enjoy*
+**Hope you enjoy!**